Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Drug Testing

 Idaho regulates drug and alcohol testing by employers.
-Idaho Code § 72-1702 grants private employers the right to "test employees or prospective employees for the presence of drugs or alcohol as a condition of hiring or continued employment[,] provided the testing requirements and procedures are in compliance with 42 U.S.C. § 12101.
-"The employer must pay for the testing and the employee must be compensated as if the time spent testing was normal work time.
+Idaho Code § 72-1702 grants private employers the right to "test employees or prospective employees for the presence of drugs or alcohol as a condition of hiring or continued employment[,] provided the testing requirements and procedures are in compliance with 42 U.S.C. § 12101."
+The employer must pay for the testing, and the employee must be compensated as if the time spent testing were normal work time.
 Idaho Code § 72-1703.
-Idaho Code also requires employers to have a written testing policy.
-Idaho Code § 72-1705.
-The written policy must include:
+Idaho also requires employers to have a written policy on drug and/or alcohol testing which must include:

-• The types of tests that will be conducted; and
+- The types of tests that will be conducted; and

-• An explanation of the testing procedures to be used.
+- An explanation of the testing procedures to be used.

 When a workplace accident occurs and the employee's blood alcohol content evidences intoxication, that alone does not necessarily mean intoxication was the substantial cause of the accident.
 Giles v.
-Eagle Farms, Inc., 339 P.3d 535, 540 (Id.
-2014).
+Eagle Farms, Inc., 339 P.3d 535, 540 (Idaho 2014).
 Idaho Code § 72-208 does not contain a presumptive standard.

 Note: Idaho is one of only a few states without some sort of policy allowing residents to possess products with even low amounts of THC.
 In Idaho, any amount of THC is illegal, and marijuana is illegal in all forms.
+This applies to both natural and synthetic forms of THC, as well as any material, compound, derivatives, or isomers with a similar compound to Marijuana.
+Idaho Code § 37-2705.

 Paid Leave